godotengine/godot-docs/tutorials/3d/fps_tutorial/part_five.rst

 ______

-Now you should be able to throw grenades now!
+Now you should be able to throw grenades!
 Go give it a try!

 Adding the ability to grab and throw RigidBody nodes to the player